checklist/checklist-support/docs/teams/team-members.md

 Membership is always within the context of a Team (and not organization).

-Once you have invited a user and they have accepted, you can fine-tune their access to team resources by assigning them 1 or more roles (see [#understanding-roles](below)).
+Once you have invited a user and they have accepted, you can fine-tune their access to team resources by assigning them 1 or more roles (see [below](#understanding-roles "team roles")).

 ## Inviting a Member